What dairy-related degrees are offered?

 Dr. Cindy Daley serves as the dairy program supervisor, setting the policies and management strategies for the unit.
 She is also responsible for the synergy between the management and the educational and research goals for the unit.
 She can be reached at email@example.com.

-Herd Manager Darby Heffner oversees the day to day operations of the unit and spends a great deal of time training students to ensure milk quality and on-farm safety.
+Darby Heffner is the herd manager and oversees the day to day operations of the dairy unit.
+Darby spends a great deal of time training students to ensure milk quality and on-farm safety.
 Darby can be reached at firstname.lastname@example.org.